-My images are mostly monochrome, it’s where I feel most comfortable, where the viewer can provide the color and emotion as they see it.
+If I were to describe my work I would lean towards ‘wilful eclecticism’, anywhere my imagination leads me.
+My images are mostly monochrome, it’s where I feel most comfortable, and where the viewer can provide the color and emotion as they feel it.

-But I also believe in art for arts sake.

-Without the need for deep introspection, I feel that images can provide a way of bringing color and pleasure into our homes and offices, offering momentary ways of harmlessly distracting us from the reality of this life.
-So without apologies, I also collect ‘wall art’, gathering colorful images that I can reproduce in any size, just for gazing.
+But I also believe in art for arts sake, without the need for deep introspection, so I also collect ‘wall art’, gathering colorful images that I can reproduce in any size, just for gazing.
+I feel that images can provide a way of bringing color and pleasure into our homes and offices, offering simple ways of harmlessly distracting us from the reality of the moment.

 As James Kavanaugh wrote, “I am one of the searchers.
 There are, I believe, millions of us.
 We are not unhappy, but neither are we really content.
 We continue to explore life, hoping to uncover its ultimate secret.”

-Jason Gregg 2021
+– Jason Gregg